Old Car Engine (Rebuild/Repair)

 Top End Rebuild

 Automotive cylinder heads with high-mileage often need machine shop work.
-This may include new valves, guides, and springs.
+This may include new valves, guides, seats, and springs.

 Tools needed for disassembling, cleaning, and measuring cylinder heads include a valve spring compressor, gasket scraper, and a digital caliper.